Pamasich/kbin-kes/README.md

 Many issues are also given an additional label to indicate what type of work they are: a new `mod`, a `feature` for an existing one, or a `bugfix`.

-When an issue is given the `requires-approval` label, it doesn't necessarily literally mean that.
-If I plan to do something on KES itself or someone else's mod, I need to ensure they don't have non-committed code from having already tackled the issue before.
-Also, my changes might go against their vision.
-So those issues I'll want to contact the code's owner first, if they're still active.

-# Planning Work

-When I decide to tackle an issue, I move it to the `Planned` column of the board and write **two lists** as a comment on the issue:

-1. A list of clear goals to achieve for now
-2. What actions to take after completing all the aforementioned goals

-This might look like the following example:

-> Currently planned goals:
->
-> - Add to the readme an explanation of the `requires-approval` label
->
-> Then:
->
-> - Close this issue

-The goal here is to define goals for this specific partial task, not the entire issue.
-The *then* section doesn't just need to be to close the issue, it can also be to plan how to proceed ahead if the issue isn't finished yet.